1. I think my child’s mother/father is still in the area. What information does your agency need from me to find this person?

 3.

 4. You must send your request in writing to the Hancock County CSEA.
 The agency will then send a letter to the other party explaining that a request has been received for the release of their address.
-The other party has 30 days to respond to the CSEA with proof as to why the address information can not be released.
-If the other party does not respond or provide valid documentation, the CSEA will release the requested information.
+If the other party provides a written release for that information, the CSEA will provide you the address.